Jacob Owen: Private life

 Owen married Mary Underhill (1781-1858) in 1798.
 Mary was the mother of his seventeen children, thirteen of whom survived to adulthood.
 Despite the evident favoritism Owen exhibited towards his children in his professional life, he placed high demands on them as a father.
 Owen's family members described his 'upright, unbending, and sincere' character, yet also recalled his exacting standards.
-Failing to make the Tripos lists upon graduating from Cambridge University, Joseph Butterworth Owen recalled 'disappointing the high expectations of his family.'
+Failing to make the Tripos list at Cambridge University, Joseph Butterworth Owen recalled 'disappointing the high expectations of his family.'